The Federal Register published the final part of PHMSA’s Gas Mega Rule. But don’t worry, we’ve got you covered.

 Gather and integrate existing data and information on the entire pipeline.

 Data Gathering: Teren collects and processes remotely-sensed data, weather, and other commercially available data to develop a digital twin of the right-of-way.
-Teren’s digital terrain and surface models include hydrology, vegetation, structures, and elevation.
+Teren’s processing of your pipeline integrity data is used to build digital terrain and surface models include hydrology, vegetation, structures, and elevation.

 Data Analysis: Teren’s team of experts then analyze the data via modern data science methodologies to identify and quantify distinct threats in your right-of-way.
 Those threats are then summarized to your centerline.